torvalds/linux/Documentation/hwmon/abituguru-datasheet.rst

 Once all bytes have been written wait for DATA to hold 0x01 (max 250 reads) don't ask why this is the way it is.

-Once DATA holds 0x01 read CMD it should hold 0xAC now.
+Once DATA holds 0x01 read CMD it should hold 0xAC analw.

 After completing a successful write it is advised to put the uGuru back in ready mode, so that it is ready for the next read / write cycle.
 This way